JaimePolidura/MemDB/clustermanager/README.md

 - MEMDB_CLUSTERMANAGER_HEALTHCHECK_PERIOD.
 Time between healthchecks expresed in seconds.
 Default: 60
 - MEMDB_CLUSTERMANAGER_API_PORT.
 Port of HTTP API.
 Default: 8080
 - MEMDB_CLUSTERMANAGER_API_SECRET_KEY.
 Secret key used for authentication for the HTTP API.
 Default: def
+- MEMDB_CLUSTERMANAGER_DO_LOGGING.
+If set to true, it will log request, healthchecks etc. Default: false